 Disadvantages of External Recruitment

 One main drawback of an external recruiting firm is that new talent takes some adjustment.
 First, the hiring team has to get to know the candidate.
 Then, the new hire has to get to know the job while the rest of the team gets used to the new coworker.
 These steps take some time, but the right candidate will shine through after some time.
-Some of the other disadvantages of an external recruitment process are:
+Some of the other disadvantages of an external recruiting process are:

 The new candidate will have a learning curve: With any new hire, you can expect a growing period.
 On average, an internal candidate will outperform an external candidate at first.
 Within their first three months, an external candidate will pick up the pace.
 By their first year in a new role, an external candidate will have a 105 percent revenue achievement, which is in line with their internally-hired counterparts.
 So, while you can expect a buffer period as a new candidate gets to know your company and their new role, it’s only temporary.